I help you make sense of the journey you've been on.

 When I’m not writing or chasing after my three crazy kids, I’m proud to call myself a running fool and I love exploring the hills and forests of Aotearoa to run long-distance trail races.

 I’m a proud Irishman but I moved to New Zealand in 2004 and I feel lucky to call this beautiful part of the world home.
+I also feel lucky to have worked with ghostwriting clients all over the world.

 My surname is pronounced ‘Tie’ not ‘Tig-He’ but most people call me Rob.